-When you're feeling under the weather physically or distressed mentally, you can find the help you're looking for in just a few quick taps.
+When you're not feeling well physically or distressed mentally, Timely Care can offer the help you're looking for in just a few quick taps.
 Students can schedule an appointment anytime via phone, video, and chat.
-Visit TimelyCARE here
+Log in or set up an account with Timely Care.

-Mental Health Counseling Students should text, email, or fax Shawna Bell directly for scheduling and/or services.
-Contact info Text: 707-496-2856 Email: shawnabmft@gmail.com Fax: 707-237-2318 (voicemail can be left via fax)
+Mental Health Counseling

+Students should text, email, or fax Shawna Bell directly for scheduling and/or services.

+Text: 707-496-2856

+Email: shawnabmft@gmail.com Fax and voicemail: 707-237-2318